Research consistently shows the benefits of generating space in our lives through meditation.

 Violet for the Crown (Sahasrara) chakra.

-One option that I love is to breathe in cleansing colored and white light to each appropriate chakra and breathe out any energy that is ready to be released. for me, this takes the form of sooty light.
+One option that I love is to breathe in cleansing colored and white light to each appropriate chakra on the in-breath.
+Followed by breathing out any energy that is ready to be released on the out-breath.
+For me, this has a sooty or dusty visual.
+When the colors are no longer dirty, I move on to the next chakra.

 Mantra Based Meditation for Release